RamenVentures/Operating-Manual/README.md

 #### 10. Can this be a 50x?

-Startups are dominated by power laws.
-[The top 10 unicorns are worth as much as the next 100 combined.](https://www.cbinsights.com/research/unicorn-power-law/) [0.04% of investments return 50x.](https://www.sethlevine.com/archives/2014/08/venture-outcomes-are-even-more-skewed-than-you-think.html)
+Startups are dominated by power laws. <a href="https://www.cbinsights.com/research/unicorn-power-law/" target="_blank">The top 10 unicorns are worth as much as the next 100 combined.</a> <a href="https://www.sethlevine.com/archives/2014/08/venture-outcomes-are-even-more-skewed-than-you-think.html">0.04% of investments return 50x.</a>.

 Can this Team in this Market at this valuation be one of the 4/1,000 that create a 50-100x return?